On the generalizability of artificial neural networks in spin models: Results and discussions

-We see from these results that the ANNs, which have only learned from spin configurations of the two-dimensional Ising model, are able to produce an output that allows us to identify the correct critical behaviors when classifying one- and three- dimensional Potts model spin configurations.
-The exponent $\nu_x$ we obtained for the only case that exhibits a second-order phase transition of the three-dimensional 2-state Potts model differs from the known value; however, given that we do observe finite-size scaling behavior, and that the values of $\nu_x$ in other two-dimensional lattices remain unaffected, we conjecture that the exponent obtained is a result of the training process encoding the dimensionality of the training data into the ANNs.
+We see from these results that the ANNs, which have only learned from spin configurations of the two-dimensional Ising model, are also able to produce an output that allows us to identify the correct critical behaviors when classifying one- and three-dimensional Potts model spin configurations.
+The exponent $\nu'$ we obtained for the only case that exhibits a second-order phase transition of the three-dimensional 2-state Potts model differs from the known value; however, given that we do observe finite-size scaling behavior, and that the values of $\nu'$ in other two-dimensional lattices remain unaffected, we conjecture that the exponent obtained is a result of the training process encoding the dimensionality of the training data into the ANNs, which is discussed further in Sec.~\ref{sec:toy}.